GJason88/oanda-ema-strategy/README.md

 Simply clone or download the zip for the project to save to your device.

 ## Usage
 Put in your API Key and Account ID into configs.py and change any settings regarding the strategy as you see fit.
-All parameters must be in quotes (e.g. UNITS='10000').<br/>
+All parameters must be in quotes (e.g. UNITS='10000').

-INSTRUMENT - the instruments you want to trade seperated with an underscore (e.g. 'EUR_USD', 'USD_JPY', etc)<br/>
+INSTRUMENT - the instruments you want to trade seperated with an underscore (e.g. 'EUR_USD', 'USD_JPY', etc)

 GRANULARITY - The timeframe of the candlesticks you want to trade at (e.g. 'M1' for 1 minute, 'D' for 1 day, etc).<br/>
-              For all granularity options: https://developer.oanda.com/rest-live-v20/instrument-df/<br/>
+              For all granularity options: https://developer.oanda.com/rest-live-v20/instrument-df/

-FAST and SLOW - the EMA periods you want to use<br/>
+FAST and SLOW - the EMA periods you want to use

-UNITS - the number of units to buy or sell per trade<br/>
+UNITS - the number of units to buy or sell per trade

 TIME_IN_FORCE - instructions for the active period of an order before executed or expired; default='FOK' (Fill or Killed).<br/>
                 For Time in Force all options: https://developer.oanda.com/rest-live-v20/order-df/